POSCO E&C practices ethical management that complies with the values of integrity, fairness, and trust.

 2. Reporting and Consulting Unethical Conduct

 - - If we find out that our or others' behavior conflicts with the code of ethics, we must immediately report to and consult with the department head or the Corporate Audit Department.
+We must report to or consult with the Ethics Management Office immediately without making an internal report to the department head for issues that hold a risk of secondary victimization, such as the violation of sexual ethics, and/or workplace bullying.

 - - We must be aware of various methods to report or consult about cases in which there are conflicts over the code of ethics.